rachitnigam/rachitnigam.com/content/post/transpiler.md

 Unfortunately, this one too is wrong.
 The term is widely used in many contexts where we are not generating assembly code and instead generating bytecode for some sort of virtual machine.
 For example, the JVM has an ahead-of-time compiler from Java source code to the JVM bytecode and another just-in-time compiler to native instructions.
 These kinds of multi-tier compilation schemes are extremely common in dynamic languages like JavaScript as well.

+*Edit (08/16/23): This post generated some discussion on [Lobsters][] but because I am not a member, so I've rebutted some claims right here.*

 _Have comments?
 [Email](mailto:rachit.nigam12@gmail.com) or [tweet](https://twitter.com/notypes) at me._